|Nutrition Facts (per serving)|

-In a ceramic bowl, add warm water and yeast.
-Mix with wooden spoon until the yeast is dissolved.
+In a medium bowl, add the warm water and yeast.
+Mix until the yeast is dissolved.

-Pour the starter into a plastic container that is at least four times larger than the liquid amount of the starter.
-This is will allow room for the starter to expand.
+Transfer the starter into a container at least 4 times larger than the liquid starter (such as a 1/2-gallon ice cream container or Mason jar).
+This will allow room for the starter to expand.

-Set the starter in a warm spot for 5 days, stirring once a day.
+Set the starter in a warm spot for five days, stirring once a day.
+Feed the starter daily or weekly according to the directions provided in the How To Feed Your Starter box below.